tari-project/tari/RFC/src/RFC-0201_TariScript.md

 ### HTLC like script

 In this use case we have a script that controls to whom it is spend.
 The exact script is out of scope for this example, but would typically be something along the lines of: Alice can spend after x blocks, or Alice&Bob can spend it together before hand.
+This would be typically what a lightning type channel would require.
 We have Alice and Bob.
 Alice owns the commitment \\( C_a).
 She and Bob work together to create \\( C_s\\).
-But we dont yet know hom can spend the newly created \\( C_s\\).
+But we dont yet know hom can spend the newly created \\( C_s\\) and under what conditions this will be.

 $$
 C_a \Rightarrow  C_s \Rightarrow  C_x